chrisglein/chrisglein.github.io/rum-runner/rules.md

 # THE RAID
 At the center of the game is the act of the pirate raiding the crown's islands.
 If the pirate does not raid, the crown will eventually win.

-Generally, a raid is started by the pirate taking an action to do so, although there are event cards that will also start a raid as part of their action (e.g. "Treasure Map").
+Generally, a raid is started by the pirate taking an action to do so, although there are event cards that will also start a raid as part of their action (e.g. _Treasure Map_).

 The steps to resolve a raid are as follows:
 1. (☠️) Choose a target island